This post is for business owners, marketing directors/managers and sales directors/managers.

 Many firms are just way too slow at following up.

-If you’re serious about increasing revenue, take the advantage that’s within your grasp.
+If you’re serious about increasing revenue, take the opportunity that’s within your grasp.

 How Quickly Should You Contact Leads?

-The answer is ‘as quickly as possible’ and that should always be the goal of your sales people.
+The answer is ‘as quickly as possible’ and that should always be the goal of you or your sales people.

 “The faster you contact your leads the more likely they are to close.” – Hubspot

 Studies show that if you call someone in 5 minutes versus calling them in 24 hours time, you significantly increase the chances of closing the deal.